Why do I need to get a mole check?

 Do I need a referral from my GP?

 No. MoleMan is a direct access clinic, meaning that you do not need a referral from a GP or healthcare provider.

 Will my health insurance cover screening and/or surgery?

-MoleMan's Dr Grant Coe is an affiliated provider to Southern Cross for skin cancer surgery and selected services, at our Northcote Point and Drury clinics, however it is always best to check with your insurer first as policies between insurance providers can differ.
+MoleMan is an affiliated provider to Southern Cross for skin cancer surgery and selected services, however it is always best to check with your insurer first as policies between insurance providers can differ.

-Once I’ve been for an initial consultation, what does it cost for my next mole screening consultation?
+Once I’ve had an initial consultation, what does it cost for my next mole screening consultation?

 Do you have a cancellation policy?

 Yes.
-All appointments cancelled or postponed less than 24 hours prior to the confirmed appointment time will incur a 50% late cancellation fee.
+Appointments cancelled or postponed less than 24 hours prior to the confirmed appointment time will incur a 50% late cancellation fee.